 One thing many programs struggle with is getting participation from their learners and teachers.
 Solving this problem is one of our main missions.

 We've worked closely with a number of programs to figure out different ways to increase participation and we've found that strategies to improve participation generally fall into two buckets.
 The first set of things are features that we can build into the product to make it easier, or more enjoyable, to give or receive feedback.
 We're constantly investing in these types of improvements.
 Most of these features apply to each account automatically.
-A list of the features we've built dedicated to this goal are found at the bottom of this article.
+A list of the features we've built dedicated to this goal is found at the bottom of this article.

 The second set of things are related to a program's culture and how myTIPreport is rolled out.